umarcraft/umarcraft/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Muhammad Umar Raza**, a **Software Engineering student** who enjoys turning ideas into clean, efficient, and scalable software.
+Hi, I'm **Muhammad Umar**, a **Software Engineering student** who enjoys turning ideas into clean, efficient, and scalable software.
 I like building applications that are well-architected, maintainable, and actually useful.

 My go-to stack includes **Python, Java, C++, React.js, and Django**.
 I work on full-stack projects pairing **Django** backends with **React** frontends, and I'm also getting into **Computer Vision** with **OpenCV** and **MediaPipe** to build real-time, intelligent applications.